techidaily/site-facebook/source/_posts/preventing-purchasing-perils-escaping-exaggerated-offers-in-the-social-commerce-world.md

 ![Photo of someone using Facebook on their laptop](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/12/pexels-luca-sammarco-6162932-(1).jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-Bov2KfWQ_Y?si=MnVczisgeJ-sGW2r" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Although some Facebook Marketplace scams are more complex than others, there are some key red flags to look out for.
 Following these tips is a great way to reduce the risk and keep your money (or items) safe.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/1rCjQ09iG7s?si=Si1fUBric8MH1VHI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Inspect the Product